thuongnn/thuongnn.github.io/src/data/blog/google-cloud/networking/cloud-dns.md

 ![](https://github.com/user-attachments/assets/168bf88b-1165-40ff-b9f8-1a03ab1822b1)

-- DNS peering allows sending requests for records that come from one zone’s namespace to another VPC network _for e.g., a SaaS provider can give a SaaS customer access to DNS records it manages._
+- DNS peering allows sending requests for records that come from one zone's namespace to another VPC network _for e.g., a SaaS provider can give a SaaS customer access to DNS records it manages._
 - To provide DNS peering
-  - Cloud DNS peering zone must be created and configured to perform DNS lookups in a VPC network where the records for that zone’s namespace are available.
+  - Cloud DNS peering zone must be created and configured to perform DNS lookups in a VPC network where the records for that zone's namespace are available.
   - The VPC network where the DNS peering zone performs lookups is called the DNS producer network.
 - To use DNS peering
   - A network must be authorized to use a peering zone.